 Drivers who choose to opt-in on the 9.5 list shall have the right to file a grievance if the Employer has continually worked a driver more than nine and one half (9.5) hours per day for any three (3) days in a workweek.
 The Company will not assign excessive overtime on the two (2) remaining days within the workweek in order to retaliate against a driver for opting onto the 9.5 List.
+If the employer is found to have assigned excessive overtime for the remaining two days in violation of this provision, the Co-Chairs shall have the discretion to award a penalty at triple time as outlined in this section.

-The "opt-in" lists provided by the Union shall become effective on January 15th and June 15th.
-A driver may add or delete his/her name from the list at any time, with one week's notice to the Employer.
+The "opt-in" lists provided by the Union shall become effective on January 15th.
+A driver may add or delete their name from the list at any time, with one week's notice to the Employer.

-If a driver is paid a penalty under this subsection more than four (4) times in a calendar year a meeting shall be scheduled with the District Labor Manager, Business Agent and the Co-Chairs of the applicable Supplemental panel to determine what actions are necessary to ensure compliance.
+If a driver is paid a penalty under this subsection more than four (4) times in a calendar year a meeting shall be scheduled with the District Labor Manager, Business Agent and the Co-Chairs, or their chosen designee of the applicable Supplemental panel within forty-five (45) days of the filing to determine what actions are necessary to ensure compliance.